Use the form below to login to your account. If you have problems contact the helpdesk.

 Enter your email address and we will send you a password reset link or need more help?

-City level house prices projected to rise 4% in 2017
+City house prices expected to increase by 5% in 2018

 UK city house price growth in February 2020 was +1.6%, higher than the +1.2% a year ago.
 That said, in recent weeks coronavirus has had a rapid impact on housing demand, which is 40% lower in the last week.
 Transaction volumes are set to decline by an estimated 60% in the next quarter with a further fall in sales volumes over Q3 2020.